nhuante/SpotifyDataDashboard/README.md

 Think of this project as my own personal version of Spotify Wrapped, except it is year-round!
 I get to see my monthly progress and customize which stats I want to see.
 Visit the site now to see my music stats in real-time! (except for the top albums those are cached once a week).

+As a note: This documentation is meant both for an external audience and to keep track of important important for myself as I continue to implement new features here and there.
+Hence, why I include instructions about running locally and deployig (although you could fork and update this to use your own listening history!)

+## Author

+Built with lurv by **@natalie** - designed to bring my (and maybe your) listening habits to life.
+Also, I am a data nerd, so I love to see my stats in just about anything.

 ---